kibeha/ways-to-bacon/README.md

 # Ways to the Bacon

 This repository accompanies the presentation "Ways to the Bacon" ( https://bit.ly/bacon_pptx ) by Kim Berg Hansen.
+This branch (New2023) represents updated version co-created and co-presented with Hans Viehmann of Oracle.

 This is purely for demonstration.
 Use it at your own risk and be sure to understand it before using.